home-assistant/home-assistant.io/source/_posts/2024-05-09-music-assistant-2.markdown

 So, the Music Assistant Server was born.
 It is a standalone application that you can run in docker (or Home Assistant add-on), all connected to HA via a HACS integration.
 The project was split up into multiple self-contained parts.

 Music Assistant Server has its own web interface, a modern interface written in Vue.
 Thanks to HA's add-on system, this web interface can be securely accessed from HA.
-The web interface is a Progressive Web App (PWA), so you can also visit it directly and [install it on your device](https://support.google.com/chrome/answer/9658361?hl=en-GB&co=GENIE.Platform=Desktop).
-We also have an (experimental) [desktop app](https://music-assistant.io/companion-app/).
+The web interface is a Progressive Web App (PWA), so you can also visit it directly and [install it on your device <i class="icon-external-link"></i>](https://support.google.com/chrome/answer/9658361?hl=en-GB&co=GENIE.Platform=Desktop).
+We also have an (experimental) [desktop app <i class="icon-external-link"></i>](https://music-assistant.io/companion-app/).

 Over the past year, we have been iterating on this with an impressive number of beta testers.
 So, while technically this is a 2.0 release, to me personally this is the first real release, as this is finally something that feels good and has the right foundation.
 What is also super is that we attracted contributors to the project, folks helping create and maintain music integrations while providing support or translations.
 Even more exciting there are some really big features and streaming services on the horizon.
 My sincere thanks to everyone who has helped bring this release home.